ellakoa/postcard-poem/content/posts/a-lovely-post-title.md

 description: The Lost Gardens of Heligan Cornwall, UK
 collection: Wonderful Britain
 aspect: landscape
-image: /img/the-garden-office-6-1-.jpg
+image: /img/the-gardeners-office-1-.png
 metaImage: /img/face.jpg
-alt: Partially open wooden frame window, six panes of glass in each, looking out of an old outbuilding.
+alt: Partially open wooden frame window, six panes of glass in each, looking out of an old outbuilding towards a lush green garden.
 poem: |-
   Some things are better when they are old.
   Things that were thought lost but then found